Phone: (202) 296-5505 Email: info@winvale.com

 How to Use the MAS Modification Guide

-• A cover letter with required language from GSA
+• A cover letter with the required language as outlined in the Mod guide

 • End User License Agreements/Terms and Conditions (if applicable)